Khiva City Tour

 Kunya-Ark Citadel, Tash-Khovli Palace, Mukhammad Aminkhan Madrasah etc.

 The city of Khiva is Uzbekistan’s desert gem, a dream destination for anyone with an adventurous spirit and a love for historical architecture.
-Nearly all of its noteworthy sites are conveniently located within the walled Itchan Kala (Inner City), a large historic quarter which became Uzbekistan’s first UNESCO site in the early 1990s.
-Step through one of the four fortified gates of Itchan Kala and you will find yourself transported to a mysterious world of grandiose palaces, gorgeous madrasahs and towering turrets which speak of a once-formidable empire.
+Nearly all of its noteworthy sites, making up a significant part of Uzbekistan attractions, are conveniently located within the walled Itchan Kala (Inner City), a large historic quarter which became Uzbekistan’s first UNESCO site in the early 1990s.
+Step through one of the four fortified gates of Itchan Kala and you will find yourself transported to a mysterious world of grandiose palaces, gorgeous madrasahs, and towering turrets which speak of a once-formidable empire.
 Amazingly, this historic quarter is still home to several hundred families who help to keep the spirit of Old Khiva alive.

-You have already traveled great lengths to reach this legendary city, so while here be sure to visit the Top 10 Landmarks and Attractions in Khiva:
+You have already traveled great lengths to reach this legendary city, so while here be sure to visit the Top 10 Attractions in Khiva:

 1. Kalta Minor Minaret